Skip to main content

 3. Select Dataset: Choose the D.Hub dataset to connect.

-4. Field Mapping: Map each entity property to a dataset column.
+4. Field Mapping: Map each entity property to a column in the dataset.

 Mapping Example